zavolanlab/zarp/README.md

-# ZARP pipeline
+# ZARP

-[Snakemake][snakemake] workflow for general purpose RNA-Seq library annotation developed by the [Zavolan lab][zavolan-lab].
+[Snakemake][snakemake] workflow that covers common steps of short read RNA-Seq library analysis developed by the [Zavolan lab][zavolan-lab].

-Reads are processed, aligned, quantified and analyzed with state-of-the-art tools to give meaningful initial insights into various aspects of an RNA-Seq library while cutting down on hands-on time for bioinformaticians.
+Reads are analyzed (pre-processed, aligned, quantified) with state-of-the-art tools to give meaningful initial insights into the quality and composition of an RNA-Seq library, reducing hands-on time for bioinformaticians and giving experimentalists the possibility to rapidly assess their data.

-Below is a schematic representation of the individual workflow steps ("pe" refers to "paired-end"):
+Below is a schematic representation of the individual steps of the workflow ("pe" refers to "paired-end"):

 > ![rule_graph][rule-graph]

-For a more detailed description of each step, please refer to the [pipeline documentation][pipeline-documentation].
+For a more detailed description of each step, please refer to the [workflow documentation][workflow-documentation].

 ## Requirements